grainymac/whatsCookin/README.md

 - External data sets
 - Using API Fetch calls to pull in the data
 - Writing our own tests in order to follow TDD - we have previously followed pre-existing tests when building projects
-- This is the first iteration of our project and was completed in one week
+- This project was in two parts, each completed over the span of one week for a total of two weeks.